Term 2 - Spring 1

 What will we be studying during this half-term?

-In English, we've started the new year by reading and studying several fantastic snow-inspired poems.
-We especially loved Snowflakes by Linda A. Copp and Snow and Snow by Ted Hughes.
-We've been thinking about how poets create images in the readers' minds and have discovered that they choose their verbs and adjectives carefully, that they use rhyme and repetition sparingly but that they use lots of figurative language.
-We've enjoyed experimenting with figurative language and imagery ourselves and have written our own snowy poems.
+In English, we'll be starting the new year by reading and studying several fantastic snow-inspired poems (e.g. Snowflakes by Linda A. Copp and Snow and Snow by Ted Hughes).
+We'll be thinking about how poets create images in the readers' minds and we'll hope to discover how they choose their verbs and adjectives carefully, that they use rhyme and repetition sparingly but that they use lots of figurative language.
+We'll experiment with figurative language and imagery ourselves and will write our own snowy poems.
 We'll move on to reading some of 1001 Arabian Nights and will write letters in role as well as a magical story.

-In maths, we've finished our work on measures and are moving on to ratio, algebra and then decimals.
+In maths, we'll finish our work on measures and will be moving on to ratio, algebra and then decimals.
 We'll also be continuing to recap what we've already learnt and we'll be continuing to practise our arithmetic skills.

 In science, we'll be studying light and reflection.
 We'll be finding out what a light source is, what it means if something is luminous, how light travels, how shadows change, how our eyes function to help us see and how reflections work.